 You should be able to answer any question about your startup, even if it is beyond the scope of your business plan.
 It is your business that you are representing, and there should be no topic that leaves you confused or uncertain.
 For example: if an investor asks, what is your development plan in the coming years?
 We know it’s hard to predict for a startup, but you need to pitch and convince investors to satisfy their thought processes.

 Learn from Failure

 It is not always necessary that you end up on a good note.
 If your negotiations with a potential investor haven’t materialized into an agreement, analyze and try to figure it out.
-The investor’s responses to your statements can give you the idea of what was accepted well and what caused some rejection.
-Such analysis will help you work out a better strategy of approaching another angel investor or a company to support your startup.
+The investor’s responses to your statements can give you an idea of what was accepted well and what caused some rejection.
+Such analysis will help you work out a better strategy for approaching another angel investor or a company to support your startup.
 Remember failure is not the end of the world.
-Learn and bounceback.
+Learn and bounce back.
 This is what the business culture is all about.

 On a final note, looking for investors is a difficult path, especially during the initial days of a business, where nobody is safe from failure.
 However, if you are well-prepared and determined, you will succeed in finding a person or company to finance your project.
 Remember, your startup success is in your hands.

 Suprotik Sinha is the Content Writer with Synkrama Technologies.
 He writes about technologies and startups in the global enterprise space.
 An animal lover, Suprotik, is a postgraduate from Symbiosis Institute of Mass Communication (SIMC) Pune.
 He carries 6+ years of experience in Content Writing, and he also worked in mainstream broadcast media, where he worked as a Journalist with Ibn7 ( now known as News18 India) and Zee Media in Mumbai.